 I have two pairs from Amazon, including these short portable versions.

-This one is pretty obvious.
-There are hundreds of different products you can choose from.
+As far as which one you should get, there are hundreds of different products you can choose from.

 Just read the reviews and go with one that fits best in your household.

 I personally went with a pull-up tower.
 The advantage is that it is not near a wall or a door which can interfere with the movement.
 In addition, you can also attach Olympic Rings to the tower as I did, to further increase the functionality of your home gym.

 Lastly, the tower allows you to train more advanced movements like front levers and back levers.

 The downsides of the tower include instability and portability.
 Unless your form is spot on, you will notice a little bit of shaking of the tower.